trya/gpi-case-overlays/README.md

 ### Pinout

-The pinout of the GPI Case 2 USB-C port does not map to HDMI Alt mode, it is completely custom:
+The pinout of the GPI Case 2 USB-C port does not map strictly to [HDMI Alt mode specification](https://en.wikipedia.org/wiki/HDMI#/media/File:HDMI_Alt_Mode_-_USB_Type-C_pin_mapping.png), it is completely custom:

 | USB-C | HDMI |
 --------|-------